dattajadhav44/Excersize/README.md

 Please look for .zip files.

-Crowdfunding.zip folder has the Ethereum exersize.
+Crowdfunding.zip folder has the Ethereum exercise.

-Digital-Twin.zip folder has Hyperledger exersize.
+Digital-Twin.zip folder has Hyperledger exercise.